DrRoss23/CDV01_Career_Goals_Reflection_PHIBOT25159_PTO2503_B_Phillip-Botha_CDV01_Chemonique-Henning/README.md

 1. **Short-term Goals** (Next 1-2 years):

-    - Complete Python and SQL Fundamentals courses by September 2025
+    - Complete Python and SQL Fundamentals courses by start 2027
     - Gain hands-on Linux server experience (at least 1 live project or sandbox setup by end of 2025)
     - Earn at least one DevOps/cloud-related certification (e.g., AWS Cloud Practitioner or Linux+) by mid-2026
     - Take part in internal knowledge base documentation to improve technical writing